Academic Support Staff (Fixed Term & Casual)

 Please check your Employment Agreement for the details of your paid sick leave entitlement if any.

-Refer to the HR Toolkit for further information on how to apply for sick leave.
+Refer to the UC Services Portal (HR Service Delivery) for further information on how to apply for sick leave.

 Pay periods are fortnightly.Salaries are either paid by: